-- 5.1. student conducts a tactical evaluation and articulate any relevant threat assessment opportunity factors in regard to any or all of the following: subject behavior factors, factors related to the type or nature of vehicle(s) involved, and environmental concern factors. - 5.2. student articulates factors as to whether or not it seems possible to control the situation at the moment, including identification of the type of contact. - 5.3. student articulates basic elements of a tactical plan, including the location of the stop, approach options, and escalation/disengagement options.
+- 5.1. you conduct a tactical evaluation and articulate any relevant threat assessment opportunity factors in regard to any or all of the following: subject behavior factors, factors related to the type or nature of vehicle(s) involved, and environmental concern factors. - 5.2. you articulate factors as to whether or not it seems possible to control the situation at the moment, including identification of the type of contact. - 5.3. you articulate basic elements of a tactical plan, including the location of the stop, approach options, and escalation/disengagement options.